Louisiana Wetland Restoration & Cultural Immersion

-Our projects also immerse volunteers in the community where we learn from local leaders (and environmental experts from Southeastern University in Hammond LA who advise us on these projects) about issues facing these communities, its history and what it means to be active, engaged citizens.
+Our projects also immerse volunteers in the community where we learn from local leaders about issues facing these communities, its history and what it means to be active, engaged citizens.

-All pricing for lodging options and service work options includes food, beverages, project management cultural and social awareness sessions with guest speakers and personal growth sessions facilitated by Further Along staff (by request).
-See the pricing and info chart below and our FAQ with a sample service break itinerary included.
-Email us for more information.
+All trips include food, beverages, project management and cultural and social awareness sessions with guest speakers and personal growth sessions facilitated by Further Along staff (by request).
+See more below and our FAQ with a sample service break itinerary included.
+Email us for more information and we’ll set up a video call to review the curriculum and service projects.

 The Merry Green Marvel